-While southern England gets most of the glory — and the tourists — the country's far northeastern corner harbors some of the best historical sights.
+While southern England gets most of the glory — and the tourists — the country's far northeastern corner harbors some of England's best historical sights.
 Hadrian's Wall serves as a reminder that this was once an important Roman colony, while nearby Holy Island is where Christianity gained its first toehold in Britain.
 And both can be reached from the town of Durham, home to England's greatest Norman church.

 This time, I spent a sunny late afternoon actually hiking the wall.
-As I scrambled along these Roman ruins, I took a moment to simply absorb the setting.
+As I scrambled along the Roman ruins, I took a moment to simply absorb the setting.
 All alone with the sound of the wind, I surveyed the vast expanses and craggy hills that seem to rip across the island, like a snapshot that has frozen some sort of geological violence in mid-action.

 Hadrian's Wall stretches 73 miles across the isle.
 Once a towering 20-foot-tall fortification, these days "Hadrian's Shelf," as some cynics call it, is only about three feet wide and three to six feet high.
 But it's still one of England's most thought-provoking sights.

 The best way to experience the wall is to focus on a six-mile stretch right in the middle, featuring three must-see sights: Housesteads Roman Fort, which shows you where the Romans lived; Vindolanda's museum, which shows you how they lived; and the Roman Army Museum, which explains the empire-wide military organization that brought them here.